Rhode Island Drug Rehab – Addiction Treatment Center

 You can choose the course of treatment that is best for your particular circumstance by using the information about your options provided below.

 - Inpatient Detox Treatment – For a period of 7–10 days, the patient is housed in the facility on a 24-hour basis.
 For a patient who is severely dependent on drugs or alcohol, inpatient detox is the initial stage of care.
 These programs are either housed within hospitals or exist independently.
-They need a large medical staff to carefully watch over patients who are detoxing from drugs.
+They need a large clinical staff to carefully watch over patients who are detoxing from drugs.
 The staff will administer comfort meds and follow methods to safely wean patients off drugs during inpatient detox.
 Detox stabilizes the individual and mostly addresses the physical effects of withdrawal.

 - Partial Hospitalization Day Treatment Programs – For patients who are medically stable enough to attend group and individual therapy, PHP programs typically run five days a week.
 After a patient has finished a residential treatment or detox, they typically receive care at this level.
 While participating in the program, patients might travel from their home or a recovery residence.
 This stage is essential for helping the client return to normal life while maintaining their sobriety and cleanliness.
 Depending on the needs of the individual, a day treatment program may last 30 to 45 days.